 Abstract: The validity of instrumental variables to estimate causal effects is typically justified narratively and often remains controversial.
 Critical assumptions are difficult to evaluate since they involve unobserved variables.
 Building on Janzing and Schölkopf’s (2018) method to quantify a degree of confounding in multivariate linear models, we develop a test that evaluates instrument validity without relying on Balke and Pearl’s (1997) inequality constraints.
 Instead, our approach is based on the Principle of Independent Mechanisms, which states that causal models have a modular structure.
 Monte Carlo studies show a high accuracy of the procedure.
 We apply our method to two empirical studies: first, we can corroborate the narrative justification given by Card (1995) for the validity of college proximity as an instrument for educational attainment to estimate financial returns to education.
 Second, we cannot reject the validity of past savings rates as an instrument for economic development to estimate its causal effect on democracy (Acemoglu et al., 2008).

 Abstract: This paper shows that testability of reverse causality is possible even in the absence of exogenous variation, such as in the form of instrumental variables.
-Instead of relying on exogenous variation, we achieve testability by imposing relatively weak model restrictions.
-Our main assumption is that the true functional relationship is nonlinear and error terms are additively separable.
-In contrast to existing literature, we allow the error to be heteroskedastic, which is the case in most economic applications.
-Our procedure builds on reproducing kernel Hilbert space (RKHS) embeddings of probability distributions to test conditional independence.
-We show that the procedure provides a powerful tool to detect the causal direction in both Monte Carlo simulations and an application to German survey data.
-We can infer the causal direction between income and work experience (proxied by age) without relying on exogeneous variation.
+Instead of relying on exogenous variation, we achieve testability by imposing relatively weak model restrictions and exploiting that a dependence of residual and purported cause is informative about the causal direction.
+Our main assumption is that the true functional relationship is nonlinear and that error terms are additively separable.
+We extend previous results by incorporating control variables and allowing heteroskedastic errors.
+We build on reproducing kernel Hilbert space (RKHS) embeddings of probability distributions to test conditional independence and demonstrate the efficacy in detecting the causal direction in both Monte Carlo simulations and an application to German survey data.

 with Carsten Schröder